 Alzheimer's Care Center

-When you or someone you love has dementia, you want the security of knowing that care is nearby that will treat you with dignity and kindness.
+When you or someone you love has dementia, you want the security of knowing that kind, dignified care is nearby.
 MaineGeneral's Alzheimer's Care Center is with you.
 We recognize all as people with unique interests, needs and backgrounds.

 Our home, in a private, wooded area on a tree-lined avenue, is an assisted living home for people diagnosed with Alzheimer's disease or another type of dementia.